 - Single page sites.
 If you don’t have much information and want to present something in a very quick, simple, visually appealing and user friendly way consider using a single page site.
 The user just needs to scroll down the page to get all the information they need.
 This works well for landing pages in case you have a product, a webinar or an event you want to present.

-5 most impressive free WordPress themes
+5 of the best free WordPress themes

 This is the list of five of the most impressive free WordPress themes for your inspiration.
 Have a look around the themes section, give some a try and see which one fits you best.